 There are ATMs and banks all over Sorong, so withdrawing cash is not an issue.

-As the city doesn’t exactly cater towards tourists, shopping here is actually pretty cheap and there are a number of small malls to choose from.
-But don’t expect anything too fancy, Sorong is quite a few years behind so electronics and clothes are out-dated.
-There is also the odd souvenir shop dotted around if you’re looking to take a little piece of Papua home.
+Since the city doesn’t exactly cater towards tourists, shopping here is actually pretty cheap.
+There are a number of malls to choose from such as Saga, Ramayana and the Mega Mall.
+But don’t expect anything too fancy, Sorong is quite a few years behind so electronics and clothes look a bit out-dated.
+There is also the odd souvenir shop around if you’re looking to take a little piece of Papua home.

 Top tip – It can be hard to stock up on alcohol before entering Raja Ampat, but try the SAGA Mall as most places in Sorong don’t sell any.

 There is a ‘PADI’ shop in Sorong where it is possible to pick up a basic snorkel mask set but do not expect branded gear or a great selection to choose from.
 The shop is located in Kompleks Pelabuhan, Usaha Mina.
+There is also a sports equipment shop upstairs the the Mega Mall selling basic masks, snorkels and fins but when we last checked they were not the best quality.
 We highly recommend buying snorkel and dive equipment prior to arriving in Papua.

 You won’t find it difficult locating a pharmacy in Sorong, they are everywhere!
 Most pharmacies provide antibiotics over the counter in Indonesia and Sorong is no exception.
 We recommend the Apotek Kimia Farma (Mesjid Raya) just next door to the You & Me hotel on Jl.
 Ahmed Yani – from our experience the staff are very helpful and speak good English.